 vRealize Operations brings many capabilities to monitor and manage your private, hybrid, and public clouds.
 But there’s so much more than just infrastructure management.
 We also offer several approaches to discovering and monitoring your business applications.
 There’s service discovery, agent-based application monitoring, and third-party integrations with existing application performance management (APM) systems, plus a few more we’ll discuss below.
+For the purpose of this blog, we’ll be discussing traditional applications (if you want to learn more about Kubernetes management you can find that information here).
 To help you decide which option is right for you, let’s look at each.

 Available in vRealize Operations Advanced, Enterprise, and Cloud.

 Service discovery is exactly what it sounds like and then some.
 This agentless discovery leverages VMware tools to discover 39 known services plus you can define your own services for discovery.